 Following the publication of While You’re Sleeping by Mick Jackson, I’ve had several people asking me about my drawings for the book, with many people wondering if they are woodcuts or some other form of prints.
 To show how I constructed the illustrations I thought I would share some photographs of the original black and white drawings, as well as an explanation of how I made them.

 My studio is basically a section of the living area in our house.
 I have an iMac tucked in one corner of the room and a few drawers which house all my drawing equipment.
 I work on a fold-up table, usually packing everything away at the end of the day.

 I work almost exclusively in black and white ink initially.
 If a piece of artwork is destined to be in full colour, this is done digitally in Photoshop.
 I also always only ever work with A4 lined exercise paper.
 If a drawing is bigger than this, I glue together however many sheets I need.
 The largest drawing was of a life-sized figure of a tattooed man which I made for Quo Vadis Soho and required around 70 pieces of paper.

-The first two drawings I did for W YS were the delivery trucks and the postal sorting office.
+The first two drawings I did for While You’re Sleeping were the delivery trucks and the postal sorting office.
 These were also a dry run to see if I would be suitable to illustrate the book, as I’d no previous experience in the children’s book field.

 Here are the final versions which appear in the book – the scene with the lorries was originally planned to sit on a single page.